slowernews/wisdom-tldr/chapters/chapter_1_self.md

 If you feel powerless/being dominated you will be chronically stressed.

 If you need an alarm clock to get you started mornings, you are cheating yourself on rest.

+escape depression -> get out of yourself and go make something for somebody else.

+when sick, move!

+exercise diminishes need of control. people burn extra calories through anxiety streessed out by being under estimulated, people will create streeses trying to estimulate themselves.
+Our bodies were built to hunt and gather and move.
+Humans aren’t meant to stay still.

+SMARTPHONES ARE THE NEW CIGARETTES
+“Is there really nothing in your life that can’t wait 30 minutes?
+Or are you curing cancer or something?”
+I was pissed.
+But fuck them.
+I felt like I was in the right, that I was saying what pretty much everyone else in the room was silently thinking
+Their inability to focus interferes with our (already-fragile) ability to focus.
 -->